-Your surgical incision will be checked during your first Post Op appointment.
-However, should your incision become red and tender or drainage occur, prior to your first scheduled Post Op visit, you should contact our office for instructions.
+Your surgical incision will be checked during your first post-op appointment.
+However, should your incision become red and tender, or if drainage should occur prior to your first scheduled post-op visit, you should contact our office for instructions.

 Liquids are allowed right after surgery.
 Solid foods are not started for several days.
 Your doctor will give you specific instructions.

 How much pain should I expect and how is it treated?

 Your doctor’s goal is to keep you as comfortable as possible.
 Almost all strong pain medications are narcotics that tend to make you sleepy and can depress your breathing.
 We must balance the side effects with our goal to relieve pain.
 In the hospital, (IV) patient-controlled medications are given the first day.
 We then switch to oral medications.
 You will have pain pills for home use as well.
 We continue home medications as needed with the goal of weaning them as you recover.
 It is important to tell your doctor of any allergies to medicines and to only use pain medications as directed.
 Mixing medications can be dangerous.
 We do not refill pain medications after hours or on weekends.
 You must ask ahead 1-2 days if you are going to run out of pain pills.
 Refills of medications are at your doctor’s discretion.